 Minnesota State Grants are awarded to Minnesota residents who graduated from a Minnesota high school and who demonstrate financial need.

-Recipients must complete the FAFSA and the MLC Financial Aid Application each year to be considered for state grant funding – no later than 30 days after the start of the semester.
+Recipients must complete the FAFSA and the MLC Financial Aid Application each year to be considered for state grant funding – no later than the end of the academic year.

 To receive the full amount of State Grant aid, a student must be enrolled full-time for at least 15 credits per term.